awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-aggregate-errors.md

 You can't use the Amazon Rekognition Custom Labels console to fix this error\.

 **To fix ERROR\_INSUFFICIENT\_IMAGES\_PER\_LABEL\_FOR\_AUTOSPLIT**
 + Add more labeled image to your training dataset\.
 You can add images in the Amazon Rekognition Custom Labels console by adding images to the training dataset, or by adding JSON Lines to your training manifest\.
-For more information, see [Managing an Amazon Rekognition Custom Labels dataset](cd-managing-datasets.md)\.
+For more information, see [Managing datasets](managing-dataset.md)\.